-The next series of high tides that may trigger Aedes vigilax hatching are predicted to occur over 28-31/Mar to 4/Mar, with heights of 1.83m being predicted.
+There is a series of high tides that may trigger Aedes vigilax occurring now over 28-31/Mar, with heights of 1.83m being predicted.
+Already, tides are around 0.14m above average.
+The next series of tides are due over 16-22/Apr with tides of up to 1.86m predicted.